 Surgical Technology Program

 Surgical Technology apprentices enroll in the ICATAP program through their employers.
 The immersion program combines hybrid academics with on-the-job training to meet certification standards by the NCCT Board.
-Apprentices are eligible to sit for the ST-C exams upon successful completion of the ICATAP apprenticeship.
-Below is an overview of the program.
+If the hospital is registered as an apprenticeship with the board, the employee may then sit for the Board Exam after 1 year upon completion of all requirements.

 A comprehensive programming information packet is available.